Legal aid in proceedings in France

 If you do not have a reference tax income, the ceiling taken into account is twice your taxable income for the last 6 months, after deduction of a tax allowance.
 10%.

-In certain special circumstances, the conditions of resources shall not be examined:
+In certain special circumstances, resource conditions shall not be examined:

 Répondez aux questions successives et les réponses s’afficheront automatiquement